 Monocrystalline Solar Cell

 Monocrystalline solar panels are said to be more energy-efficient than amorphous solar cells or polycrystalline cells.
-However, it is very labour intensive to create the individual wafers of monocrystalline cells.
+However, creating individual wafers of monocrystalline cells is very labour-intensive.

 Due to this, monocrystalline is said to be more expensive than any other type of solar panel.
-There is a significant black aesthetic to these cells, and they are also very sleek.
+There is a significant black aesthetic to these cells; they are also very sleek.

 Polycrystalline Solar Cell

 Another type of solar panel is the polycrystalline solar panel.
 These solar panels are divided into wagers, and they are made from melting several silicon crystals.
-The manufacturing process involves melting the silicon molecules and re-fusing them together to form the panel.
+The manufacturing process involves melting the silicon molecules and reusing them to form the panel.

 Thin Film Solar Cells